chirrag03/OCA-OCP-Java-Concepts/Generics & Collections.md

 ---

 **Pop quiz: What's the implication of the fact that we were able to successfully use an enum as a key?**
 The implication of this is that java.lang.Enum class overrides equals() and hashCode().
+Enum class overrides these methods to make them final.
+Find out why?

 ---

 **The fourth output** is a String.
 The important point about this output is that the key used to retrieve the String was made of a Dog object.

 **The fifth output** is null.
 The important point here is that the get() method failed to find the Cat object that was inserted earlier.
 (The last line of output confirms that, indeed, 5 key/value pairs exist in the Map.)

----

 **Why didn't we find the Cat key String?
 Why did it work to use an instance of Dog as a key, when using an instance of Cat as a key failed?**
 Dog class overrides equals() and hashCode() while Cat didn't.